Where to Stay in Lisbon - A Local’s Neighborhood Guide

 Where to stay

-Santiago de Alfama - Just minutes from São Jorge Castle, this 5-star hotel occupies a 15th-century building and offers elegant rooms with a privileged view over Alfama. $250-350 USD.
+Santiago de Alfama - Just minutes from São Jorge Castle, this is a 5-star boutique hotel housed inside a pretty 15th-century building.
+Rooms are elegant, bright, and very well set up, most of them with privileged views over Alfama’s red tile roofs.
+Easy choice if it’s within your budget. $300 USD.

-Memmo Alfama - Tucked away in a small alley, this modern hotel offers rooms with breathtaking views of the river and the Panteão Nacional.
-The swimming pool is a treat for those hot summer days. $250-350 USD.
+Memmo Alfama - Tucked away in a small alley, this modern 4-star hotel offers rooms with breathtaking views of the river and the Panteão Nacional.
+The swimming pool is a treat on hot summer days. $175-350 USD.

-Solar do Castelo - Located inside the castle grounds, this four-star hotel oozes character with exposed stone walls, wooden ceilings, and antique furniture.
-Peacocks occasionally wander outside the building. $250-350.
+Solar do Castelo - Located inside the castle grounds, this four-star hotel oozes character with exposed stone walls, wooden ceilings, and antique furniture. $250-350 USD.

-Alfama Lisbon Lounge Suites — Around the corner from Castelo de São Jorge, these modern apartments are spacious and offer basic amenities, including a kitchenette to prepare your meals. $100-150 USD.
+Alfama Lisbon Lounge Suites Around the corner from Castelo de São Jorge, these modern apartments are spacious and offer basic amenities, including a kitchenette. $100-150 USD.

-Mouraria Lisboa Hotel - Small and simple but charming, the rooms here are bright and there’s a pleasant communal patio.
-The location, at the beginning of Mouraria and just outside of Aflama, is only a a 10 minute walk to the Rossio train station. $100 USD.
+Mouraria Lisboa Hotel - Small and simple but charming enough.
+The rooms here are airy and there’s a pleasant communal patio.
+The location, at the beginning of Mouraria and just outside of Aflama, is only a 10 minute walk to the Rossio train station. $100 USD.

 Other neighborhoods to consider